Tairan4356/REAL-ErgoSSVEP/README.md

 *"REAL-ErgoSSVEP: EEG and ergonomic dataset of steady-state visual evoked potentials under realistic backgrounds"* ( Submitted to *Scientific Data*).

+The full dataset is available on OpenNeuro (doi:10.18112/openneuro.ds008081).
+It will be published once the draft has been accepted.

 The repository provides tools to:

 1. Generate the multi-factor stimulus presentation timelines.